MBunko/Project-1/README.md

 ## Risk assessment

 ### Week 1-3:
-A list of risks identified at the star of the project with limited knowledge
+Below is a list of risks identified at the star of the project with limited knowledge of the tools used and project scope.
 |Risk Description|Likelihood of the risk occurring|Impact if the risk occurs|Severity rating based on impact and likelihood|Risk owner|Mitigating action(actions to mitigate risk or reduce likelihood)|Contingent action.
 (Actions to be taken if the risk happens)|
 |---|---|---|---|---|---|---|
 |Log in overwrite|medium|high|high|Me|Create check for existing email or create unique auto generated ID|Create listing on login page not to create a second account with same username or email address|